 Award: Two courses released time, normally during one semester.
 Recipients are normally expected to be in residence and to continue advising and committee responsibilities, but to be completely released from teaching, during the semester of the award.
-With approval from the recipient’s department chair, the recipient may be absent from campus for periods no longer than 2 weeks.
+With approval from the recipient’s department chair, the recipient may be absent from campus for periods no longer than two weeks.

 - Contribution of the project to the applicant’s field(s).
 Discuss the significance of this project to your field(s) or discipline(s) in clear language accessible to the non-specialist.
 Also describe how the project will advance or engage with diverse ideas about politics, markets, and/or society.